 It has been my personal practice during premarital counseling to explain the get and the concept of mamzerut in all cases in which there has been a prior divorce.
 If the divorced party is a man, I ask him whether his former wife is of child-bearing age and, if yes, whether he has given her a get.
 If the answer is no, I insist that either he or I contact his former wife to make sure that she understands the implications of remarrying and having children without a get.
 If she then decides she wants one, I assist in the arrangements.
 Where there is a Conservative beit din available, I generally offer it as an alternative to Orthodoxy.
 Many modern Orthodox rabbis will, albeit reluctantly, accept the get of a Conservative beit din rather than brand a person as a mamzer.
 However, if no alternative exists, to avoid taking a chance on the happiness of an innocent child, I recommend an Orthodox get and choose a rabbi who will guide the couple through the procedure with sensitivity.
 I also recommend that women contact Kayama, an organization based in Brooklyn, NY which is dedicated to protecting the rights of Jews who wish to remarry by assisting them in obtaining a get at the time of their civil divorce.

-In 1983, the Reform Movement introduced a ritual of separation for divorcing couples known as Seder P'reidah.
+In 1983, the Reform Jewish community introduced a ritual of separation for divorcing couples known as Seder P'reidah.
 Why was it put into practice?

 How is the Seder P'reidah service structured and conducted?